AMDfocus/macular-correction/README.md

 Created as part of a macular-degeneration assistive technology project at UniSA

 Developed with support from academic supervisors, feedback from AMD patients, and conceptual aid from OpenAI's ChatGPT

-⚙️ Usage & Contribution
-Clone the repository

-Open index.html in a modern web browser

-Test the functionality, submit issues, or propose enhancements via GitHub